stefan-hoeck/idris2-tui/DESIGN.md

 handlers.

-Concretely, `View` is an *interface* which types can implement, somewhat like `Show`. `Component` is a dependent record type, which pairs an internal state type with a compatible handler.
+Concretely, `View` is an *interface* which types can implement, somewhat like `Show`.

+`Component` is a dependent record type, which pairs an internal state type with a compatible handler.
 Then there is a library of reusable components which work on values of the `Component` type.

-Then there is `MainLoop`, which is all the machinery required to run a component as a UI.
+Then there is `MainLoop`, which contains the machinery required to run a component as a UI.

 ## Geometry ##